 It is also not necessary to put the Settled Sum in a bank account.

-In fact, there is no legal requirement to even open a bank account for a Family Trust.
+There is no legal requirement to even open a bank account for a Family Trust.
 A Family Trust.
 Further, any trust exists whether a bank account is ever opened or not.

 If you do not have a Legal Consolidated or Brett Davies Lawyers Family Trust deed then the answer may be different.
 This advice only relates to Legal Consolidated and Brett Davies’ Family Trust deeds.